-Izzy Fincher is a classical guitarist based in Colorado.
+Izzy Fincher is a classical guitarist based in Boulder, Colorado.
 Through her lyricism and passion for musical diversity, Izzy is establishing herself as a versatile performer of underrepresented, contemporary and traditional repertoire.

 In 2023, Izzy received the Outstanding Graduating Senior Award from the University of Colorado Boulder’s College of Music.
 Other awards include the Mu Phi Epsilon Foundation’s Gerke Collegiate Award and the Presser Foundation’s Undergraduate Scholar Award.
 She won first prize in the Mu Phi Epsilon Denver Alumni Chapter’s Scholarship Competition in 2023.

 Izzy is an active performer in the Southwest region, recently appearing for the Boulder Guitar Society, the Colorado Guitar Festival and the University of North Texas’ Spectrum concert series.
 She has performed Francisco J. Nuñez’s “Four Spanish Lullabies” with the ASTER Women’s Chamber Choir and Maya Le Roux Obradovic’s “Concerto Latino.”

 Izzy recently recorded several arrangements of George Lynn’s chamber works with Denver-based flutist Kassandra Lopez for the American Music Research Center’s George Lynn Memorial Award.
 She has premiered new commissions by Marcel Castro-Lima and Alex Tedrow for the Twisted Spruce Music Foundation’s annual symposium.